-Copies of the payment standard and utility allowance schedules are available for review in the PHA's offices during normal business hours.
+Copies of the payment standard and utility allowance schedules are available for review on COC's website and in COC's offices during normal business hours.

 Families, owners, and members of the public may submit written comments on the schedules discussed in this part, at any time, for consideration during the next revision cycle.